T-Mobile hack: Here's what you need to know about the massive data breach

 What happened?

-T-Mobile says it confirmed on Aug.
-17 that cybercriminals had compromised its systems and stolen the personal information of current, former and prospective customers.
-The company initially said the attack affected about 40 million people, but it later raised the total to more than 54 million people.
+T-Mobile says cybercriminals compromised its systems and stole the personal information of current, former and prospective customers.
+The company initially said the attack, which it confirmed on Aug.
+16, affected about 40 million people, but later raised the total to more than 54 million people.

 The information stolen included consumer names, addresses, Social Security numbers and dates of birth, along with driver's licenses and other identification.
 In some cases, IMEIs and IMSIs, which identify devices and accounts, were taken.
 Some account PINS were also stolen.